adzuci/TIPs/tips/tip-6-golang-style-guide.md

 * `GOROOT` is where your Go is installed (It should contain `bin/go`)
 * `GOPATH` is where you download and install libraries when you use `go get`.
 Can be any folder on your disk.
 This is optional but recommended.
-* `GO15VENDOREXPERIMENT` enables Go to look for code in vendor folder when building code.
-This experimental feature should become solidified in future versions.
 * `PS1` just modifies your bash prompt - It's just a visual clue that tells you you're in a Go code environment.